mashupgarage/MG-Eng-Playbook/standards/tests/react-testing-guidelines.md

 ## Write your components with accessibility in mind

+## data-testid should be a last resort

+When testing react components the usual tendency is to attach test ids to the elements to look for them.
+The test id, while it provides straightforward access of specific elements, slightly detracts from the philosophy of testing like a user does because user isn't aware of these.
+Always start with queries that resemble how users (or assistive technology) find things in the UI then use data-testid only when none can apply.
+For more info check out the [documentation](https://testing-library.com/docs/queries/about#priority).

 ## Add visible loading states

 ## Use react-select-event to test react-select elements